 3.5 File Size

-3.5.b Due to technical restraints, submissions over 4GB will be rejected.
-Packages over 2GB that show instability issues or unoptimized qualities may be rejected.
+3.5.b Due to technical restraints, submissions over 6GB will be rejected.

 4. Content Specific Guidelines

 4.1 Art Content

 4.1.a Packages that do not hold a consistent artistic style may be rejected.

 4.1.b Content submitted should display a certain degree of professional design and construction.
 Any assets that we do not believe could realistically be utilized in a development pipeline may be rejected.

 4.1.c Mesh assets should be submitted as either .FBX or .OBJ.
 Procedural or other types of meshes generated at runtime are acceptable as well.

 4.1.d All visible meshes are required to have a paired set of textures and materials assigned to them.